 Heavy loads, long periods of use, and a wide variety of weather conditions – cranes in port facilities must have fantastic performance.
 And that is just where our energy chains and flexible cables are being used.
 They have proven themselves for years in more than 10,000 ports with their corrosion-resistant, maintenance-free materials and long service life.
-Their fields of application include ship-to-shore cranes, bulk cargo handling cranes, RTGs, RMGs, Goliath cranes, spreaders and reach stackers.
+The fields of application include, amongst others: ship-to-shore cranes, bulk cargo handling cranes, RTGs, RMGs, Goliath cranes, spreaders and reach stackers.
 Wherever safety must be ensured and there is pressure to meet deadlines, e-chains® are a reliable, quiet alternative to busbar systems, festooning and cable drums.

 Energy chain systems instead of festooning